How HOOD (Robinhood Markets) Makes Money in 2025: A Deep-Dive With Income Statement

 The Sankey chart below visualizes how each dollar flows from gross revenue, through costs and expenses, down to net income.
 This helps investors spot where value is created, what areas weigh on profits, and how efficiently the company operates.

-- Even after heavy investment in technology and compliance, 39% of revenue drops to the bottom line.
+• Even after large investments in technology and customer acquisition, 43.6% of revenue drops to the bottom line.

 Key Takeaways

-- High gross and net margins illustrate the power of HOOD's scalable, digital-first business model
+• High gross and net margins illustrate the power of HOOD's digital-first, scalable business model

-- Heavy investment in platform innovation and compliance, balanced by efficiency in operating costs
+• Heavy investment in platform innovation, balanced by efficiency in operating costs

-- Ongoing growth is driven by active user engagement, product expansion, and favorable interest rate environment
+• Ongoing growth is driven by increased user engagement, product expansion, and favorable interest rate environment

 Explore More Investment Opportunities